syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Accessibility.md

 ---
 layout: post
-title: Accessibility support for SfPdfViewer in Xamarin.Forms | Syncfusion
+title: Accessibility in Xamarin Pdf Viewer control | Syncfusion
-description: Know about Setting AutomationId to find and interact with inner elements in Xamarin.Forms Pdf Viewer(SfPdfViewer).
+description: Learn here all about Accessibility support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: Xamarin
 control: SfPdfViewer
 documentation: ug
 ---

-# AutomationId API in Pdf Viewer(SfPdfViewer)
+# Accessibility in Xamarin Pdf Viewer (SfPdfViewer)

 The SfPdfViewer control has built-in `AutomationId` for inner elements.
 The `AutomationId` API allows the automation framework to find and interact with the inner elements of the SfPdfViewer control.
 The following screenshots illustrate the AutomationIds of SfPdfViewer's inner elements.